 Medminders, Emergency Response Systems, voice activated devices and Remote Supports are available to see, touch, and try within the hub.
 The always changing selection has everything from a Ring camera to an Alexa-enabled television, light bulb, and microwave, to alarm clocks for the hearing impaired.
 Funding options can be explored to help support individuals’ needs for this technology.

 As part of the Technology First initiative, many county boards throughout Ohio have established some type of a tech area such as a smart home model or a lending library.
 Lucas County will continue to assess technology needs and adjust as needed to ensure our goal of helping individuals reach their full potential is always top of mind.

 Want to see more?
 Want to learn about the latest in adaptive technology?
 Want to try before you buy to make sure it’s a good fit?
 Tours are already being scheduled!
-To see the Tech Hub for yourself, email Heather Pohlman, Assistive Technology & Remote Support Specialist here at the Board.
+To see the Tech Hub for yourself, email Heather Burke, Assistive Technology & Remote Support Specialist here at the Board.